* Employment rises by 171,000 jobs in October

 The jobless rate edged up a tenth of a point to 7.9 percent, but that was due to workers surging back into the labor force.
 Only people who are looking for a job count as unemployed.

-``This report is consistent with the emerging picture of an economic recovery that is continuing to regain traction after grinding to a halt earlier this year,'' said Millan Mulraine, an economist at TD Securities in New York.
+``This report is consistent with the emerging picture of an economic recovery that is continuing to regain traction after grinding to a halt earlier this year,'' said Millan Mulraine, senior U.S. strategist at TD Securities in Toronto.

-Despite the political wrangling, the impact of the report on the election could be muted as most voters' perceptions on the economy are likely mostly fixed by now.
-However, the jobs report could make it more difficult for Romney to drive his message home.
+Despite the political wrangling, the impact of the report on the election will likely be muted as most voters' perceptions on the economy are likely fixed by now.

 While the rise in the jobless rate was expected, the increase in payrolls beat even the most optimistic forecast in a Reuters poll.
-U.S. stocks opened higher but then turned down, while the dollar strengthened and prices for U.S. government debt were little changed.
+U.S. stocks opened higher but then turned down, while the dollar strengthened and prices for U.S. government were mostly lower.

 GLASS HALF FULL OR HALF EMPTY?